The Last of the Starks: Critical response

 Among the negative reviews, Shirley Li of The Atlantic wrote that she wasn't impressed by "The Last of the Starks" and criticized the "nonsensical storytelling" in this episode.
 David Malitz of The Washington Post also questioned the logic in the episode, and, referring to the confrontation between Daenerys and Euron, wrote, "Maybe it was just good luck on those initial kill shots, though, because the next few dozen arrows that fly toward Daenerys and Drogon all miss their mark.
 Every single one of them.
 Yep."
 Steve Johnson of the Chicago Tribune believed the show had lost its exciting storyline and, referring to the downfall of the Night King in the previous episode, wrote, "How are we supposed to get thrilled about fighting mere Cersei again when we've already bested the greatest enemy of all time?"
 Alan Sepinwall of Rolling Stone labeled the episode a "structural oddity", and wrote, "It never feels solid enough.
 The script races through the transition, piling one personality-altering event on top of the next so that none of them gets to breathe."
 Longtime Game of Thrones reviewer, Erik Kain of Forbes, stated that "so much happened and so little of it felt right, that today I'm left feeling letdown more than anything, and dreading the next two episodes instead of eagerly awaiting them."

-On the "Inside the Episode" featurette for "The Last of the Starks", showrunner David Benioff explained that Daenerys lost Rhaegal and her fleet because "Dany kind of forgot about the Iron Fleet and Euron's forces".
-Amy Jones of The Daily Telegraph described the explanation as "so stupid", while fans ridiculed Benioff by turning the statement into a meme.
+On the "Inside the Episode" featurette for "The Last of the Starks", showrunner David Benioff explained that Daenerys lost Rhaegal and her fleet because "[she] kind of forgot about the Iron Fleet and Euron's forces".
+Amy Jones of The Daily Telegraph described the explanation as "stupid", while fans ridiculed Benioff by turning the statement into a meme.